QuarkNerd/blog/nowen/_posts/2017-06-06-does-npm5-deprecate-yarn.md

 ---
 author: nowen
 title: Does NPM 5 deprecate yarn?
-summary: "Does npm5 deprecate yarn?
-Let's have a look..."
+summary: "Does npm 5 deprecate yarn?
+With promises of increased speed and consistent package versions yarn has a new competitor, but in this post I'll show the reasons for why, for the time being, I'll be sticking with yarn."
 layout: default_post
 categories:
   - JavaScript